April 24, 2013

 T&D Upgrade Deferral

-Two especially compelling and closely related value propositions for electricity storage include use to: 1) defer or avoid the need to upgradeand (T&D) equipment or 2) extend the life of existing T&D equipment.
+Two especially compelling and closely related value propositions for electricity storage include use to: 1) defer or avoid the need to upgrade electrical transmission and distribution (T&D) equipment or 2) extend the life of existing T&D equipment.
 Depending on the circumstances, the value is high and the same storage used for those value propositions can be used for numerous other benefits.

-Importantly, to be used for the deferral and value propositions the storage must be located electrically “downstream” from the affected equipment.
+Importantly, to be used for the deferral and life extension value propositions the storage must be located electrically “downstream” from the affected equipment.
 So the storage would qualify as a “distributed energy resource” (DER).

 In most situations, storage for this application is only used for a very small portion of the year, if at all because demand only exceeds the T&D equipment’s “load carrying capacity” during the most extreme peaks (usually the hottest days).
 So, the storage may not have to be used at all if a) demand does not grow as expected and/or b) demand does not exceed the T&D equipment’s rating due to mild weather leading to low air conditioning use.

 Typically, after one to three years it is less expensive to do the upgrades, especially if peak demand is growing quickly because as demand grows so does the amount of storage needed to continue to defer the upgrade.
 So the benefit diminishes rapidly after just a few years.

 However, the same storage can deliver other benefits after T&D upgrades are made.
 And, transportable storage could be moved so it can be used for deferral or life extension – and/or for other uses – elsewhere.
 If the storage is stationary then it can be used for numerous benefits.